Personalities

 (courtesy of Paul Urbahns)

 Brian Walker-Operations and programming during a portion of the Basix years.
 In addition, Brian filled in for Ron Boone when necessary in addition to news gathering.
 Best known, however, as star of the 'Walker Wake-up Show' on sister station WRZI, in which Ron also had an active part, many times being coaxed into Brian's bantering and nonsense.
 Upon leaving radio, Brian continued his news path reporting for the News-Enterprise and the Kentucky Standard in Bardstown.
-Currently in retail music management.
+After a stint in music retail, Brian returned to the airwaves and is currently on-air at WQXE in Elizabethtown.

 Brian Walker